Education is changing - information for businesses

 Education needs to prepare young people for a rapidly changing future and the world of work.
-Education in Wales is changing with the introduction of a new curriculum in 2022.
+Education in Wales is changing with the introduction of a the new curriculum in 2022.

 Digital literacy will become a core cross curricular requirement, alongside literacy and numeracy.
 Broader skills such as resilience, communications and problem solving will help young people apply the knowledge they acquire at school and apply to real life situations.